Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: 1-form symmetry and its anomaly

 To understand the anomaly of the 1-form symmetry, recall that an anomaly is an obstruction to gauging this symmetry, \ie coupling the system to a gauge field for this symmetry.
-We will illustrate this obstruction in the supplemental material (SM) \cite{supp}, and here we use a simpler and more illuminating method to detect this anomaly.
-Specifically, we will cut open the loops on which the 1-form symmetry generators are supported (\eg the red loops in Fig. \ref{fig: lattice} (b)), and check the statistics of the end points of these open strings.
-It is known that a 1-form symmetry is anomalous unless this statistics is bosonic, because gauging a 1-form symmetry can be viewed as condensing these end points, but they can condense only if they are bosons \cite{Hsin2018}.
+We will illustrate this obstruction in Sec. \ref{subsec: gauging Kitaev}, and here we use a simpler and more illuminating method to detect this anomaly.
+Specifically, we will cut open the loops on which the 1-form symmetry generators are supported (\eg the red loops in Fig. \ref{fig: lattice} (b)).
+Because the loop operators are symmetries and the Hamiltonian is local, the resulting open string operators are tensionless and they create deconfined point-like excitations around their end points (unless these excitations are condensed).
+Next, we check the statistics of the end points of these open strings.
+It is known that a 1-form symmetry is anomalous unless this statistics is bosonic, because gauging a 1-form symmetry can be viewed as condensing these end points, but they can condense only if they are bosons \cite{Hsin2018, Wen2018}.

-To check the statistics of these end points, we use the approach in Refs.~\cite{Levin2003, Kawagoe2019} (see Fig.~\ref{fig: statistics}).
+To check the statistics of these end points, we use the approach in Refs.~\cite{Levin2003, Kawagoe2019}.
+This approach was originally designed for topologically ordered ground states, but we do not need any assumption about the ground state.
 The general idea is illustrated in Fig.~\ref{fig: statistics}(a).
 Unitary operators $M_{1,2,3}$ in Fig.~\ref{fig: statistics}(a) can freely move the end points.
 Suppose we apply $M_1M_2M_3$ to a state with two end points, and denote the final state by $|1\ra$.
 We can also apply $M_3M_2M_1$ to the same initial state, and denote the final state by $|2\ra$.
 Comparing states $|1\ra$ and $|2\ra$, we see that they differ by a position exchange of the two end points.
 So the relative phase factor between these two states, $e^{i\theta}$, gives the statistics of the end points.
 These sequences of operations are carefully chosen so that in $e^{i\theta}$ all non-universal details are canceled, and only the universal information of the statistics is kept.

 Now we apply this approach to the Kitaev spin-$S$ model.
 Suppose initially there are two end points at sites 0 and 8 in Fig.~\ref{fig: statistics}(b).
 The operators $M_{1,2,3}$ can be chosen as \beq